 - It is not usually painful or itchy.
 The rash is level with the skin and is not scaly or crusty.
 But please note that if other organisms besides the spirochete infect a tick bite (co-infection) they may cause an itchy or painful rash.

-- The rash appears for an average of one to two weeks, but may be seen at any time between two and 30 days after disease transmission.
+- The rash appears for an average of 1-2 weeks, but may be seen at any time between 2-30 days after disease transmission.

-- The EM rash will not react to any fungal or hydrocortisone creams.
+- The EM rash will not respond to any fungal or hydrocortisone creams.

-- The rash has an average diameter of four to six inches, but may range from one inch to two feet across.
+- The rash has an average diameter of 4-6 inches, but may range from as small as 1 inch to as large as 2 feet across.

 - Symptoms elsewhere in the body can appear at the same time, including joint and muscle pain, fatigue, headaches, and cognitive difficulty.
 Many other symptoms will arise as the disease progresses.

-If you suspect you may have Lyme disease, do not hesitate to go to a doctor’s office.
+If you suspect Lyme disease, do not hesitate to go to a doctor’s office.
 This guide is not meant to replace your doctor’s care, but to help you educate yourself.
-And it’s wise to educate yourself, because many doctors, even infectious disease specialists, are not well informed about the dangers of Lyme disease.
-It is more widespread than many people think, not easy to diagnose, and not easy to treat, especially if it is not treated in the first few weeks.
+I can say from personal experience that it’s wise to educate yourself, because many doctors, even infectious disease specialists, are not well informed about the dangers of Lyme disease.
+It is more widespread than many people think, not easy to diagnose, and not easy to treat—especially if it is not treated in the first few weeks.
 If misdiagnosed, Lyme disease can go on for months and years.

 I personally have been battling this disease for two and a half years.
 I was misdiagnosed for eight months, even though I had the EM rash and my doctor saw it firsthand.
-Testing for Lyme disease is inaccurate and fails over 50% of the time.
+Testing for Lyme disease is often inaccurate; it fails over 50 percent of the time.
 Fortunately, there are many resources available out there for research, and many doctors are becoming “Lyme-literate.”